DecisionsDev/odm-docker-kubernetes/platform/eks/README-GATEWAY-API.md

     targetPort: 8082
 ```

-The [ums-gateway-api.yaml](./ums-gateway-api.yaml) file is provided to create the routes for `ibm-usage-metering-fetch` and `ls-port`.
+The [ums-gateway-api.yaml](./ums-gateway-api.yaml) file is provided to help you create the routes for `ibm-usage-metering-fetch` and `ls-port`.
 Edit the [ums-gateway-api.yaml](./ums-gateway-api.yaml) file and replace the `<AWS-AccountId>` placeholder with your account ID.
 This can be found at the `defaultCertificate` parameter of `LoadBalancerConfiguration`.
 Save the file.

 > **Note**